Rarely is physical therapy funny. But with movement and mobility guru Kelly Starrett at the helm, laughs are guaranteed.

 In this video, Starrett and powerlifter Jesse Burdick demonstrate how they’re saying the same things with different cues in the set-up for the sumo deadlift.

-“The most effective positioning is the same language you’ve been using with all your friends,” Starrett says to… Continue Reading
+“The most effective positioning is the same language you’ve been using with all your friends,”… Continue Reading

 Comment